kmlarcadia/kmlarcadia/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on 신경계 공부
+- 🔭 I’m currently working on 정신과 공부
 - 🌱 I’m currently learning spinal cord
 - 👯 I’m looking to collaborate on writing code.
 - 🤔 I’m looking for help with PK studies.